-Traumatic Brain Injury (TBI) has been getting a great deal of attention recently due to vets, NFL, etc, and the DOD identified creatine as a nutrient of interest for TBI over a decade ago for military populations yet little follow up far as I know.
-Here’s a recent study looking at creatine and TBI in adolescents, and suggest that creatine is very neuro protective with both acute (TBI) and chronic injury.
-Taken alone, this study is not impressing being a Open Label/Pilot Study, but when added to the growing lit showing the various brain related benefits of creatine, it’s more creatine win in my view:
+Traumatic Brain Injury (TBI) has been getting a great deal of attention recently due to vets, NFL, Combat sports, etc, and the DOD identified creatine as a nutrient of interest for TBI over a decade ago for military populations yet little follow up far as I know.

 There has been an enormous focus on the discovery and development of neuroprotective agents that might have clinical relevance after traumatic brain injury (TBI).
 Based on experimental facts, we studied administration of creatine to patients with TBI.